philiphagg/explora-dora/README.md

 ```javascript
 Continuous location: {"speed":-1,"heading":-1,"longitude":17.868970969615283,"accuracy":35,"latitude":59.41208123563255,"altitudeAccuracy":14.094679832458496,"altitude":15.767148971557617,"latitudeDelta":0.01,"longitudeDelta":0.01}
 ```
 ---
-## What should we do next
-+ We need to save the user's path on firebase in order to display them as a heatmap onto the progress screen
-+ image upload is still buggy and needs fixes for IOS.
-+ image uploads should be linked to the post
-+ async animations when user is waiting
-+ heatmap optimisation
-+ add more collectibles

----
 # How to install and run the app
 Because the app is made for mobile devices, Examinator has confirmed that we don't need to host the app, on Heroku/Firebase